alex-paperspace/HeapProject/README.md

 - Standard new/delete -> O(n) context switches

+### BaselineArray:

+- Allocates all of the necessary memory using new[] and delete[].
+Much faster than Baseline, but doesn't give the user any abstraction for when an object is allocated/deallocated.

 ### Improved:

 - Allocates all of the necessary memory upon instantiation using PoolList tool.
-Sees significant (10x) speedup over baseline when item count is high.
+Basically new[] with minimal overhead for alloc/dealloc functionality and self-cleanup.
 ## Tools provided:

 #### Data Types